Business owners must know what a commercial electrician is to find the most suitable company.

 - Should graduate from a trade school after passing the required courses and assessments

-One can become an apprentice pretty early by getting in touch with a practising electrician.
-They can train under their guidance and gain some work experience.
+One can become an apprentice early by getting in touch with a practising electrician.
+They can train under their guidance and gain some commercial electrical work experience.

-After completing the schooling (preferably in maths and physics) and the apprenticeship, they will have to do a certificate course in electrotechnology and pass the Licensed Electrician’s Assessment.
+After completing the schooling (preferably in maths and physics) and the apprenticeship, they must do a certificate course in electrotechnology and pass the Licensed Electrician’s Assessment.

 Although people undermine this profession, becoming a licensed commercial electrician requires patience and hard work.